-- College and School Offices are available for continuing students; for specific programme queries, your programme manager and programme team are the first point of contact. - For more general information the Student Desk team is a one-stop-shop for all student-related queries from digital form-stamping to queries relating to fees or registration.
-Students will be able to avail of all services over email via www.ucd.ie/askus, by phone on 01 716 1555 or, once it is safe to do so, in person by appointment (opening hours are 10am to 4pm).
-Lots more information and booking slots will be available (one week in advance) on our page www.ucd.ie/askus. - Student Advisers are available to offer support, information and advice to all students.
+- College and School Offices are available for students; for specific programme queries, your programme manager and programme team are the first point of contact. - The Student Desk is a one-stop-shop for all student-related queries from form stamping to queries relating to fees, registration or official documents.
+Contact the Student Desk via Connector at www. ucd.ie/askus.
+This is also where you will find the most up-to-date information on other ways to contact the Student Desk, e.g., telephone (and face-to-face appointments when they reopen).
+And coming in 2021 Charley Chatbot! - Student Advisers are available to offer support, information and advice to all students.
 Every programme has a designated student adviser and details of your adviser can be found on their web page.
 Appointments can be made for zoom meetings and telephone calls, and face to face meetings can be facilitated as necessary.
-You can also Live chat with our Student Advisers during office hours. - UCD Access and Lifelong Learning expect to work both online and in person.
-If you have any queries relating to disability support, financial supports, mature entry student advisory supports, or Open Learning please email all@ucd.ie or disability@ucd.ie t: +353 1 716 2700 e: ithelpdesk@ucd.ie w: www.ucd.ie/it
+You can also Live chat with our Student Advisers during office hours. - UCD Access and Lifelong Learning will be working online over the summer trimester.
+If you have any queries relating to disability support, financial supports, mature entry student advisory supports, or Open Learning please email all@ucd.ie or disability@ucd.ie.